Permission: Campaign entities

 - Optimal compliance (AAA)

-In this article, we will cover specific features of the privacy manager builder (for GDPR TCF, GDPR Standard, and CCPA) designed to help your organization achieve compliancy with the WCAG standard.
+In this article, we will cover specific features of the privacy manager builder (for GDPR TCF, GDPR Standard, and U.S. Privacy) designed to help your organization achieve compliancy with the WCAG standard.

 When an iframe (such as the one used to serve your privacy manager) is given a meaningful title, screen reader users can easily identify the content or purpose of the iframe based on its title.